Eddie Perfect: Broadway

 In 2015, Perfect moved to New York to pursue a career on Broadway, where he met with John Buzzetti, the American agent for fellow Australian songwriter and comedian Tim Minchin, a close friend of Perfect.
 Since moving to New York, Perfect has written songs for two Broadway musicals during the 2018–19 season; King Kong (which opened at the Broadway Theatre in October 2018, and closed in August 2019) and Beetlejuice (which opened at the Winter Garden Theatre in April 2019, following a pre-Broadway tryout at the National Theatre in Washington D.C. in October 2018).

 Return to the stage

-Following Perfect's success in New York, he planned to return to the stage to star in the Australian Premier of Dolly Parton's musical, 9 to 5 in the leading role of Franklin Hart Jr. The show was due to begin previews at Sydney's Lyric Theatre on 19 April 2020, before touring to Melbourne's Her Majesty's Theatre from 25 July.
+Following Perfect's success in New York, he planned to return to the stage to star in the Australian premiere of Dolly Parton's musical, 9 to 5 in the leading role of Franklin Hart Jr. The show was due to begin previews at Sydney's Lyric Theatre on 19 April 2020, before touring to Melbourne's Her Majesty's Theatre from 25 July.
 However, due to the global coronavirus pandemic, the production was delayed until finally opening in Sydney's Capitol Theatre on 16 February 2022.
-The show will also play Brisbane (from May 2022) and Melbourne (July 2022).
+The show also played in Brisbane in May of 2022 and Melbourne in July of 2022.

+In May 2025, he played the title role in the Australia premiere of Beetlejuice the Musical.

+New works

+After a three year development at the Western Australian Academy of Performing Arts, in collaboration with director Dean Bryant (him and Perfect being WAAPA alumni), Perfect brought the original musical Tivoli Lovely to the State Theatre Centre of Western Australia, in which he wrote the book, music, lyrics and original idea.
+This production ran from the 7th to the 14th of November 2025, performed by the WAAPA third year graduating class of 2025 musical theatre students.